emmajanedrews/base-template/_posts/2017-07-20-what-do-the-latest-numbers-say-about-our-waterfront-market.md

 In the meantime, **there have been 48 total vacant land and residential sales on the waterfront,** which is down three from the 51 we saw at this time last year.
 We also currently have 17 pending sales, so there’s a good number out there waiting to close.

 At the end of last year, the big story was the number of waterfront condominiums that had sold on Flathead Lake.
-This year, Flathead Lake has seen 8 condominiums sell, which is down from the 12 we saw at this point last year.
+This year, Flathead Lake has seen eight condominiums sell, which is down from the 12 we saw at this point last year.
 There are five pending sales in this category, however, so we’re getting pretty close to catching up.
 Right now, there are 47 condominiums actively for sale.

 **Staying in Flathead Lake, 21 homes have sold this year,** which is down slightly from the 27 that sold last year.
 The median home price, however, rose from $560,000 to $628,000.
 Two of those 21 homes sold for more than $1 million.
 Last year, three homes had sold at this point for more than $1 million, so both years started out rather slowly in that price range.
-There are five pending sales, and all are all priced under $775,000.
+There are five pending sales, and all are priced under $775,000.

 If we look at the current inventory of 115 homes for sale on Flathead Lake, 58 of those are priced for more than $1 million.
 If you’re a buyer or seller in this price range, you can expect to see some shifting happening soon.